-U.K. documentary.
-"S.O.U.L. – Sounds Of Underground London" is a multi-part series examining England's prominent youth culture scenes and the music and fashion that surrounded them.
-The series celebrated 50 years of English youth culture.
+"S.O.U.L. – Sounds Of Underground London" is a multi-part series examining England's prominent youth culture movements and the music and fashion that surrounded them.
+The series celebrates 50 years of English youth culture.

 THE TEDDY BOY GENERATION: The Edwardian Connection

 The history of England's Teddy Boy movement is traced through interviews with original 50s Teds, musicians and rare archival footage.
 The Teddy Boys were all about rock n roll, fighting and unique fashion style!
 Interviews include: Marshal Lytle, Johnny Grande and Franny Beecher (all three from Bill Haley's Comets), Joe Brown, Marty Wilde, Sir Jimmy Saville.
 Very cool vintage footage.
 The Race Riots of 1958.

 THE MOD GENERATION: Clean Living In Difficult Circumstances (episode 2)

 The history of England's original 60s Mod movement is traced through interviews with original 60s Mods, musicians and rare archival footage.
 The Mods were all about R&B, drink, uppers, scooters and unique fashion style (influenced by the Italians!)
 Interviews include: Mary Quant, Rita Tushingham, John Entwistle, Kenny Jones, Georgie Fame, Geno Washington, Sir Jimmy Saville, Chris Farlowe, Mike Evans.
 The "Rallies" that became all out rumbles!

 THE SKINHEAD GENERATION: 54, 46 Was My Number (episode 3)